-Latched Input: The 7264 module has four Latch Inputs, one for each channel, that allow you to capture and display the current Data Value whenever the input transitions.
+Latched Input: The 7262 module has two Latch Inputs, one for each channel, that allow you to capture and display the current Data Value whenever the input transitions.
 This parameter, which is composed of two bits, allows you to capture the input on the 0 to 1 transition, the 1 to 0 transition, or on both transitions.
 The function of the Latched Input will be disabled if neither bit is set.

-To be read by the 7264 module, the latching inputs must be on for between 0.2ms and 1.2ms, depending on the number of channels being used.
+To be read by the 7262 module, the latching inputs must be on for between 0.2ms and 1.2ms, depending on the number of channels being used.

-The 7264 module reports the status of the Latched input even if the function of the latched input has been disabled.
+The 7262 module reports the status of the Latched input even if the function of the latched input has been disabled.

 The Latched Value is not saved through power down.
-Therefore, the Latched Value displayed in the 7264 module's input registers at power up will be zero.
+Therefore, the Latched Value displayed in the 7262 module's input registers at power up will be zero.

 Interpolated Data value: This additional and optional feature may be useful for customers using the ControlLogix PLC's virtual axis functionality.
-If used, the 7264 module will take the PLC's Central System Clock-Time and the sensor's velocity data to calculate an Interpolated or "Look Ahead" Data value.
+If used, the 7262 module will take the PLC's Central System Clock-Time and the sensor's velocity data to calculate an Interpolated or "Look Ahead" Data value.
 This has two possible functions.
 One, the Interpolated Data Value along with the time value can be sent to other ControlLogix modules, for example the AMCI 8213-VA, allowing them to schedule their responses with a high degree of precision.
 Two, the Interpolated Data Value allows the user to "Look Ahead" to what the Data Value will be at a defined time in the future.
 Here is the procedure for generating the Interpolation Data Value.

-- 1. Make the PLC the System Time Master by opening the Controller Properties and clicking on the Date/Time tab.
+- 1. The Interpolated function will only work if the RPI Time is less than or equal to 28ms. - 2.
+Make the PLC the System Time Master by opening the Controller Properties and clicking on the Date/Time tab.
 Click on the box next to the "Make this controller the Coordinated System Time Master" text so that a check mark appears in the box and accept the changes by clicking on OK.
-The Interpolated position value will be valid only if this step is performed. - 2.
+The Interpolated position value will be valid only if this step is performed. - 3.
 Create a GSV instruction in your ladder logic, with the Class Name set to CST and the Attribute Name set to CurrentValue, to read the system time from the PLC.
-The destination address must made up of two DINT registers. - 3.
+The destination address must made up of two DINT registers. - 4.
 If desired, add a value to word 0 of the time value read above.
-This value is entered in 1μs increments, every 1000 equals 1ms, and equals the amount of time that you want to "look ahead." - 4.
+This value is entered in 1μs increments, every 1000 equals 1ms, and equals the amount of time that you want to "look ahead." - 5.
 Place the time value from step 3 into the output registers.
-The next time that the Interpolation Transmit bit transitions from either 0 to 1 or 1 to 0, the Central System Time will be sent to the 7264 module. - 5.
+The next time that the Interpolation Transmit bit transitions from either 0 to 1 or 1 to 0, the Central System Time will be sent to the 7262 module. - 6.
 The latest Interpolation Data Value will be located in the input data the next time the module is updated at the normal RPI update.